-Join Steven Brown for an in-depth discussion in this video Explaining the bullwhip effect, part of Fundamentals of Logistics.
+Join Steven Brown for an in-depth discussion in this video Explaining the bullwhip effect, part of Logistics Foundations.

 - "Insufficient facts always invite danger."…This is a quote from Leonard Nimoy,…speaking as the character, Mr. Spock in "Star Trek".…And in the logistics world, nothing could be truer.…Let me give you a very simplified example.…Let's say you normally buy one case of soft drink per week.…Your purchases are very steady week in and week out,…one case per week.…You decide that you'll have a party next weekend,…so this week you buy five cases of the soft drink.…The grocery store sees this sudden spike in sales…and is immediately worried about running out of product,…so they place a rush order with the distributor…for more cases of soft drink.…